-As part of their induction training all new members of staff at St Clare's, including temporary staff and volunteers, receive child protection training.
+As part of their induction training all new members of staff at St. Clare's, including temporary staff and volunteers, receive child protection training.
 This includes explanation of this policy, identification of the designated safeguarding lead and receipt of a copy of Part 1 of KCSIE.
 They will be required to sign to acknowledge that they have read and understood Part 1, KCSIE.
-In addition, school leaders and staff who work directly with children are required to read Annex A of KCSIE, Sept 2016.
-The induction training includes coverage of the College's 'Employee Code of Conduct' and 'Whistleblowing Policy & Procedure'.
+In addition, school leaders and staff who work directly with children are required to read Annex A of KCSIE, Sept 2018.
+The induction training includes coverage of the College's 'Employee Code of Conduct' and 'Whistleblowing Policy & Procedure', the school's behaviour policy and the safeguarding response to students who go missing from education.

-This policy should be read in conjunction with the College's Employee Code of Conduct, the Recruitment Policy and Procedure, e-Policy, and Whistleblowing Policy'.
+This policy should be read in conjunction with the College's 'Employee Code of Conduct', the 'Recruitment Policy and Procedure', 'e-Policy', 'Whistleblowing Policy' and 'Behaviour Policy'.